learn-academy-2021-bravo/week-2-assessment-JJSanch/interview-questions.md

   Your answer: n/a

-  Researched answer: Allows one to wrap or group muliple elements without adding an extra node to the DOM
+  Researched answer: Must return just one JSX elements, wraps all of the content returning from a component,

 5. What is JSX?

-  Your answer: JSX is a syntax used to combine html and JS for use with react
+  Your answer: JSX is a syntax used to combine html and JS for use with react.
+Marriage between JS and html

   Researched answer: JSX is a syntax extension to JS.
 Behaves like html with a few exceptions.
+Created by React devs to render html to the dom inside of a JS file.